AdvancedCustomFields/docs/functions/shortcode.md

 ## Examples

 ### Basic usage
+This example demonstrates inserting two shortcodes for the ACF fields 'name' and 'age.'.

 ```
 This is a story about a boy named [acf field="name"].
 He is [acf field="age"] years old.